quic-go/docs/content/docs/quic/connection.md

 ```

 This will cause a PING frame to be sent _at least_ every `KeepAlivePeriod`.
 If the idle timeout negotiated between the two endpoints is shorter than the `KeepAlivePeriod`, PING frames will be sent more frequently.

+{{< callout type="warning" >}}
+  Enabling Keep-Alives doesn't mean that the connection can't experience an idle timeout.
+For example, the remote node could have crashed, or the path could have become unusable for a number of reasons.
+{{< /callout >}}

 ## Closing a Connection